MAli-Farooq/Thermal-YOLO/README.md

-# Thermal-YOLO Deployment & Validation on GPU and Edge-GPU Platforms
+# Thermal-YOLO-V5 Deployment & Validation on GPU and Edge-GPU Platforms

 This study is related to object detection in thermal infrared spectrum using YOLO-V5 framework for ADAS application.
 The trained network variants of YOLO-V5 are validated on GPU as well two different edge devivces which inlcude NVIDIA JETSON NANO and NVIDIA JETSON XAVIER boards.